Assessing the star formation history of all-sky and part-sky 100pc white dwarf samples: Discussion and Conclusion

 \section{Discussion and Conclusion}

 It is clear from the previous sections that the best fitting SFH does not depend on the specific \textit{Gaia} 100\,pc selection or sample of white dwarfs used: across all samples tested, the late peaking SFH of \cite{Roberts_2025} fits best and provides consistency with the 40\,pc sample of white dwarfs.
-This is reassuring: the smaller 40\,pc sample with full spectroscopic follow-up is representative of the larger volume 100\,pc samples, and potentially even larger volume samples still.
+This is reassuring: the smaller 40\,pc sample with full spectroscopic follow-up is representative of the larger volume 100\,pc samples, and potentially even larger volume samples still (although larger volumes will need to factor in stellar populations like halo white dwarfs).
 It is also reassuring that part-sky samples, such as DESI and 4MOST, or samples with no medium-resolution spectroscopic coverage, such as \textit{Gaia} DR3 white dwarf catalogues or future Vera Rubin catalogues, can constrain the local SFH with high accuracy.
 Previous results for the SFH and age of the population using part-sky samples or samples lacking spectroscopic information or both such as \citet{Rowell_2013} or \citet{Fantin_2019} therefore also should not be biased by these factors and can be compared more easily.
 Finally, we note that a key limitation of MOS surveys is their magnitude limit, which excludes the coolest white dwarfs even within 100\,pc and therefore prevents significant improvement in constraining the faint end of the luminosity function, or age of the Galactic disc, beyond what is already achievable within $\approx$40\,pc.

 The results also show that the assumed scale height of the Galaxy and age-velocity dispersion relation, which become relatively more important as we get further away from the Galactic disc, have been modelled accurately enough for consistency within 100\,pc.
-As described in \citet{Roberts_2025}, the age dependent scale height of the Galaxy is modelled as $h = 10.71(t_{\rm total}) + 65$ where $t_{\rm total})$ is the total age of a star.
+As described in \citet{Roberts_2025}, the age dependent scale height of the Galaxy is modelled as $h=10.71(t_{\rm total}) +65~$ where $t_{\rm total}$ is the total age of a star.
 The age dependent probability of having left the sample is then $p({\rm left}) = 1 - 65/h$.
 However, this would need to be confirmed for larger volumes.